target0/ingi2349/cluster.md

 ## 119 articles
 * A NICE way to test openflow applications [TESTING]
 * A SOFT way for openflow switch interoperability testing [TESTING]
-* A SOFT way for openflow switch interoperability testing [TESTING]
 * A compiler and run-time system for network programming languages [API/LANGUAGES]
 * A network in a laptop: rapid prototyping for software-defined networks [TOOLS]
 * A security enforcement kernel for OpenFlow networks [SECURITY]